Microsoft/azure-docs.hu-hu/articles/app-service/tutorial-java-spring-cosmosdb.md

 </plugins>
 ```

-## <a name="deploy-to-app-service-on-linux"></a>Üzembe helyezés a Linuxon App Service
+## <a name="deploy-to-app-service-on-linux"></a>Üzembe helyezés App Service on Linux

-A `mvn azure-webapp:deploy` Maven céljával telepítse a ToDo alkalmazást a linuxon Azure app Service.
+A Maven célja a TODO alkalmazás üzembe `mvn azure-webapp:deploy` helyezése a Azure App Service on Linux.

 ```bash